unicode-org/message-format-wg/spec.md

 It returns either a Message object corresponding to the _path_, or **undefined** if not such Message exists.

-With the default Resource-based implementation, the following steps are taken:
+With an implementation constructed with CreateMessageResourceReader(_resource_), the following steps are taken:

 1. If _path_ is an empty list,